Traben-0/Entity_Model_Features/FEATURES.md

 ### EMF only animation variables

 - The `is_climbing` animation variable, true when the entity is climbing.
+- The `is_blocking` animation variable, true when the entity is blocking.
+- The `is_crawling` animation variable, true when the entity is crawling.
+- The `distance` animation variable, the distance in blocks the entity is from the client player.
+- The `fluid_depth` animation variable, amount of fluid blocks above and below the submerged entity, 0 if not submerged.
+- The `fluid_depth_down` animation variable, amount of fluid blocks below the submerged entity, 0 if not submerged.
+- The `fluid_depth_up` animation variable, amount of fluid blocks above the submerged entity, 0 if not submerged.
 - The `move_forward` & `move_strafing` animation variables actually have a function, they function as a measurement of the directionality of a mobs movement relevant to it's facing direction.
   - `move_forward` & `move_strafing` are the `Y` & `X` co-ordinates for where the entities current horizontal movement vector, compared from their head angle, intersects with the circumference of a unit circle. *(with positive Y being the entities facing direction and positive X being 90 degrees to the right of that )*
   - `move_forward` ranges from -1 to 1 and is a measure of how much of an entities movement is directed in their looking direction.